Angular Applications with State Management

 Key Features:

-- Centralized store to hold the entire application state.
+• Centralized store that can hold all the application state

 When to Use NgRx: